Don Anselmi had a dream. But sometimes dreams were hard to come by in 1965 in the historic railroad town of Rock Springs, Wyoming.

 The hotel became the epicenter of Wyoming Democratic politics during this time.
 If something exciting was happening in the party, it often occurred right there at the Outlaw at the intersection of Interstate 80 and highway 191 in Rock Springs.

 This was also a time when Rock Springs had a rough and tumble reputation with all the construction workers in the area.
 Through it all, the Outlaw survived and prospered as the center of the town’s tourism activities and local celebrations.

 This would have been from the mid-1960s to the early 1980s.
 Delgado left the partnership about this time.

-Some time after that in the mid-1970s, with college completed, Mark returned to Rock Springs and joined the full-time staff of the hotel along with Mike Vase’s son Johnny.
+In the spring of 1977, with college completed, Mark returned to Rock Springs and joined the full-time staff of the hotel along with Mike Vase’s son Johnny.

 With the passing of Mike Vase in 2001 followed by Don in 2002 and John in 2005, Mark bought out remaining shares of his partners and became the sole owner.